This article will look at the specs of both rackets to see which is better and what kind of tennis players these rackets would suit.

-The Wilson Clash 98 is in its 2nd version whereas the Wilson Blade 98 is currently in its 8th version in the Blade 98 series of Rackets.
+The Clash 98 is in its 2nd version whereas the Blade 98 is currently in its 8th version.

-Comparison of the Wilson Clash 98 and Wilson Blade 98 V8
+Wilson Clash 98 vs Wilson Blade 98 V8

-In terms of specs, both rackets are very similar as both have a 98in head size, a racket length of 27in, and a 16×19 string pattern.
+In terms of specs, both rackets are very similar as both have a 98in head size, a racket length of 27in, and a head light balance.

-In terms of differences between the two rackets, the Clash 98 is slightly heavier than the Blade 98 in terms of Strung Weight and Swingweight but the differences in weight are not huge so they will both feel reasonably similar to hold in your hand.
+In terms of differences between the two rackets, the WC98 is slightly heavier than the WB98 in terms of Strung Weight (326g vs 320g) and Swing Weight (327 vs 317) but the differences in weight are not huge so they will both feel reasonably similar to swing with.

-The Clash 98 is also more head light, and has a lower stiffness rating and a thicker beam than the Blade 98.
+The WC98 is also more head light, has a lower stiffness rating, and has a thicker beam width than the Blade 98.

-As the Clash 98 is more head light than the Blade 98, it will be slightly more maneuverable and the lower stiffness rating of the Clash 98 will mean that it is the most arm friendly.
+As the Clash 98 is more head light, it will also be slightly more maneuverable and the lower stiffness rating of the WC98 will mean that it is more arm-friendly.

-The Clash 98’s thicker beam will help generate more power than the Blade 98 but this will be at the cost of less control.
+The WC98’s thicker beam width will also help generate more power than the WB98 but this will be at the cost of less control.

 |Wilson Clash 98||VS||Wilson Blade 98 16×19|